 System Identification or Name: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 System Location or Area Served: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Indoor Unit Name: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 System Installation Type: Select the appropriate System Installation Type from the following choices: